Annual Review 2021–22

 Directors with industry experience

-Gary joined the AFCA Board on 1 January 2022 and has more than 37 years experience in the retail financial services sector, holding senior roles with Suncorp Group, IAG, Lend Lease, AMP and St George Bank.
+Gary Dransfield has more than 36 years’ experience in the retail financial services sector, holding senior roles with Suncorp Group, IAG, Lend Lease, AMP and St George Bank and commenced as an AFCA Director in January 2022.

-He was most recently Chief Executive, Insurance, for Suncorp, having also been Chief Executive of its Customer Platforms and Personal Insurance units, as well as its Vero Insurance business in New Zealand.
-At St George, Gary played an integral role in the successful conversion of St George from a building society to a bank.
+Gary was most recently Chief Executive, Insurance, for Suncorp, having also been Chief Executive of its Customer Platforms and Personal Insurance units, as well as its Vero Insurance business in New Zealand.
+At St George, he played an integral role in the successful conversion of St George from a building society to a bank.

-Gary is a former President and Chair of the Insurance Council of Australia, former President of the Insurance Council of New Zealand, and a former director of CareFlight NSW.
-He is currently a non-executive director with Hollard Insurance and Chair of the panel advising the NSW Government on the design of Decennial Liability Insurance for apartment buildings.
+Gary is a former President and Chair of the ICA, former President of the Insurance Council of New Zealand, and a former director of CareFlight NSW.

-Gary is currently the Independent Chair of the Association of Superannuation Funds of Australia (ASFA).
+Gary is currently Independent Chair of the Association of Superannuation Funds of Australia, Independent Chair of the Hollard Insurance Australia companies, Independent Chair of Emergence Insurance Group, and a non-executive director of MDA National Insurance.

 Company Secretary

-Anna was previously General Manager of Enterprise Compliance at the Australian Securities Exchange (ASX) where she was responsible for the ASX Group’s regulatory assurance function, involving Corporations Act licensing obligations, Trade Practices Act requirements and other statutory obligations.
+Anna was previously General Manager of Enterprise Compliance at the ASX where she was responsible for the ASX Group’s regulatory assurance function, involving Corporations Act licensing obligations, Trade Practices Act requirements and other statutory obligations.

 Disclosures regarding Nominations Committee and People and Remuneration Committee

-The Nominations Committee is composed of the Chair of the Board, the Chair of the Audit Committee, and the Chair of the People, and Remuneration Committee and may be extended with other Directors as required.
+The Nominations Committee is composed of the Chair of the Board, the Chair of the Audit and Risk Committee, and the Chair of the People and Remuneration Committee.
+It may be extended to include attendance or membership of other Directors, as required.
 The People and Remuneration Committee is composed of two industry Directors and two consumer Directors, any one of whom may be appointed Chair.
-This composition satisfies the constitutional requirements for Board committees to maintain equal membership between industry and consumer Directors.
+This composition satisfies the constitutional requirements of AFCA for Board committees to maintain equal membership between industry and consumer Directors.

-The following tables set out the meetings and attendances for the Nominations Committee and the People and Remuneration Committee in 2021–22.
+The following tables set out the meetings and attendances for the Nominations Committee and the People and Remuneration Committee during 2023-24.

 People and Remuneration Committee